Ten Reasons To Choose A Roth Retirement Account

 4. Roth distributions do not count toward your adjusted gross income for determining whether you pay Medicare surcharges (IRMAA).

 Pre-tax distributions do.
 For those high-income retirees for whom these distributions could push their AGI high enough to trigger a Medicare surcharge, this can be costly.

 A pre-tax plan has required minimum distributions beginning at age 72 and these RMDs increase every year for the rest of your life.
 With a Roth, you control the timing and size of distributions, including taking none at all.

 6. A Roth offers more creditor protection.

-Generally, both Roth and pre-tax 401Ks are shielded from legal judgments but a Roth allows you to protect more after-tax assets because you won’t be sharing the sheltered assets with the IRS.
+Generally, both Roth and pre-tax 401Ks may be shielded from a bankruptcy claim but a Roth allows you to protect more after-tax assets because you won’t be sharing the sheltered assets with the IRS.

 7. A Roth is a better asset to inherit.